Hullow/MiniRT/Documentation/Journal-fallan.md

 # 31/5/25
 - Trying to render shadow color appropriately, but last test still not passing.
 Material makes a difference, tried various default colors but none that make it work and make sense.
 - Scene with green spheres and flattened spheres as wall working (except rotated walls => no need to rotate in subject), now let's merge

+# 2/6/25
+- Notes:
+	- Cylinder:
+		- `rt_assign_cylinder` could be refactored for clarity, e.g. an intermediary struct with norm, coord, origin which we init on stack and then forget. no need for all this data in the cylinder struct
+		- cylinder.min, .max seem constant at -+INF ?

+- maybe a DARK or NULL_OBJECT to return if no intersection is clearer than a dark sphere of diameter 2 at origin

+Fixes:
+- fantom sphere: if intersect.t == 0, return black
+- rt_assign_objects (order)
+- camera init functions: removed transform reinitialisation + refactored.
+- ft_free_double_tab: new function
+- rt_lighting: no changes to function, only clean up
+- Makefile: added header
+- scenes: added some test scenes